Distance From Vancouver: Approximately 735 kilometers via Hwy 1

 Barkerville National Historic Site is located in Central British

-Columbia, and is a great place to visit for anyone who wants to
+Columbia, not too far from the City of Quesnel, and is a great place to visit for anyone who wants to

 experience the feel of a former gold-rush town.
 There are numerous